 Nuremberg’s vibrant and eclectic nightlife has to be experienced to be believed.
 Whilst heaving rock bars and throbbing hip-hop hang-outs compete for attention there are also a throng of live music venues showcasing talented jazz musicians and the up and coming bands of the underground scene.
 Or if you’re looking for something more sophisticated, join the locals in the Viper Room.
 Nuremberg is geared towards tourism and there are plenty of inviting restaurants and comfortable hotels to attend to your every whim.

 Travelling to Nuremberg by Ferry

-Nuremberg is a long way away from any coastline, it will in fact take 6 hours of driving in any direction to reach the ocean if you live in Nuremberg.
-So if your planning to drive from the UK to Nuremberg you’ll need to plan for between a 6 and 8 hour drive.
+Nuremberg is a long way away from any coastline.
+It will in fact take 6 hours of driving in any direction to reach the ocean if you live in Nuremberg.
+So if your planning to drive from the UK to Nuremberg you’ll need to plan for between a 6-8 hour drive.

 Since there is no ferries to Germany from the UK, you’ll probably to go via Holland, Denmark, Belgium or France.
 Going via France will give you a shorter ferry crossing, though a longer drive in Europe.
 The overnight ferry from Newcastle to Amsterdam is ideal for anyone living in the north, you’ll arrive refreshed in Amsterdam in time for the 6 hour drive to Nuremberg.
 If your going by ferry then train, then you’ll need to know that there is no direct trains to Nuremberg from any of the ports, though you’ll get from Amsterdam with just one change.